Last updated: October 21, 2022

 5.2 Principal Tutors may also waive the notice requirement where both the Tutor and the Client agree (1) it is in the Client’s best interests, or (2) that the Tutor is not the most appropriate Tutor for the Student.

 5.3 The Tutor also has the “right of substitution”.
-If the Tutor is temporarily or permanently unable to proceed tutoring, a Tutor can substitute a tutor (“Substitute”) of equal or superior skill and competence to continue the tutoring provided that the Tutor has given a minimum of 7 days notice to Principal Tutors of the proposed substitution in writing.
+If the Tutor is temporarily or permanently unable to tutor, a Tutor can substitute a tutor (“Substitute”) of equal or superior skill and competence to continue the tutoring provided that the Tutor has given a minimum of 7 days notice to Principal Tutors of the proposed substitution in writing.
 Either the Substitute must contact Principal Tutors (or alternatively Principal Tutors may contact them if the Substitute has given permission to be contacted).
 Principal Tutors will complete a screening process with the substitute within 7 days of the proposal for the Substitute.
-If the Substitute is approved by Principal Tutors having passed the screening and vetting process, Principal Tutors will propose the Substitute to the Client.
-Following a substitution, the substitute will become the Student’s new tutor.
+If the Substitute is approved by Principal Tutors having passed the screening and vetting process in addition to Principal Tutors having taken all reasonably practical steps to ensure suitability of the Substitute as in clause 1.3, Principal Tutors will propose the Substitute to the Client.
+Following a substitution, the Substitute will become the Student’s new tutor and the new tutor will become the Tutor and they shall be sent and required to accept the terms of this Agreement.

-6.1 In the event of unforeseen circumstances or unavoidable appointments, a minimum of 48 hours notice has to given to the Client (and Principal Tutors if possible) and the Tutor will try to reschedule the session at the earliest date.
+6.1 In the event of unforeseen circumstances or unavoidable appointments, a minimum of 24 hours notice has to be given by the Tutor to the Client (and Principal Tutors if possible) to change a session and the Tutor will try to reschedule the session at the earliest date.

 The Tutor should keep Principal Tutors reasonably informed of their availability to accept new Introductions.